 If you burned the inside of your mouth prior to brushing it, there’s a good chance that your gums are still sore and tender from its exposure to high temperatures.
 Again, combined with aggressive brushing or a hard-bristled toothbrush, you’ll really end up hurting your gums because of this.

-Your dental appliances don’t fit properly.
+Your dental appliances don’t fit properly

 Your dental appliances might also be the very reasons why you’re experiencing pains inside your mouth.
 If they don’t fit properly, chafing and friction will be created between the device and the gums.
 This can lead to irritation which can then cause soreness and tenderness in your gums.

-So if you wear dentures, mouthguards, retainers, or braces, it’s important that they fit you perfectly.
+So if you wear dentures, mouthguards, retainers or braces, it’s important that they fit you perfectly.

-You have a vitamin deficiency.
+You have a vitamin deficiency

 Sore and bleeding gums can also be caused by vitamin B and C deficiency.
 This can result in the condition known as scurvy which can then weaken the gums.
-It often results in swollen and sore gums as well as cause ulcerations in the area.
+It often results in swollen and sore gums as well as causes ulcerations in the area.

 The good thing is that cases of scurvy are rare in the modern times.
-Most folks’ diets get a good dose of vitamins and minerals that are already enough to prevent such ailments.
+Most peoples diets get a good dose of vitamins and minerals that are already enough to prevent such ailments.

-Preventing Sore and Bleeding Gums
+Preventing Sore And Bleeding Gums

 If you don’t want to ask the question, ‘why do my gums hurt when I brush my teeth?’ ever again, you might want to learn about the different ways how you can prevent your gums from getting sore and sensitive.

-Improve your oral health routine.
+Improve your oral health routine

-Experts estimate that nearly half of American adults have some form of periodontal disease, it’s quite safe to say that a lot of people need to improve their dental care routine if they don’t want their teeth to hurt when they brush them.
+Experts estimate that nearly half of American adults have some form of periodontal disease.
+So it’s quite safe to say that a lot of people need to improve their dental care routine if they don’t want their teeth to hurt when they brush them.

 Some might say that it’s actually because their gums hurt when they brush so they prefer to opt out of the activity altogether.
 This can’t be more problematic because brushing is the most effective way to clean your teeth.

-See a dentist regularly.
+See a dentist regularly

 It’s recommended that you see a dentist twice a year to ensure your good oral health.
 Combined with an excellent oral hygiene, doing this can guarantee that you’ll be able to effectively keep your teeth and mouth in great shape.

 Seeing a dentist regularly would help you monitor the good health of your teeth and gums.
 It will also get you to do a thorough cleaning from time to time to ensure that there’s no plaque and tartar buildup on your teeth.

-Choose your dental care products more carefully.
+Choose your dental care products more carefully

 As the dental care products you use can also hurt the insides of your mouth, you should also be very careful when choosing them.
 If you’re prone to allergies, try to learn which ingredients are triggering an adverse reaction from you.

 For example, you can always opt for soft bristle brushes instead of hard ones if you’re an aggressive brusher.
-You can go for alcohol-free mouth rinses if you find alcohol too drying for your mouth.
+You can go for alcohol-free mouth rinses if you find alcohol too dry for your mouth.

-Sore, painful, and bleeding gums are not something you should dismiss and ignore.
+Sore, painful and bleeding gums are not something you should dismiss and ignore.
 Even if you think you’re just an aggressive brusher, you should still try to determine the very reason why you feel such when you brush your teeth.